The Letter to the Hebrews:

 A reader in one of our study groups has several questions related to the Letter to the Hebrews 5:8–9, which reads: “Although he was a Son, he learned obedience through what he suffered; and being made perfect he became the source of eternal salvation to all who obey him.”

-Q: We found this passage problematic because Jesus wasn’t made, he was begotten, and we know that Jesus isdivine and therefore perfect from the beginning.
+Q: We found this passage problematic because Jesus wasn’t made, he was begotten, and we know that Jesus is divine and therefore perfect from the beginning.
 Does this passage then speak to the consequence of humanity’s imperfection, which is death?
 Is the author making the point that Jesus, as man, suffered death, and because of his priestly authority of offering the “perfect sacrifice” he conquered the consequence of humanity’s sinful nature?
 In response to the question of “What about Jesus needed to be made perfect?” we understand that the divine person of Jesus is perfect from the beginning.
 Is the author of the Letter to the Hebrews writing that Jesus came to save humanity, to make whole again the condition in which God intended his Creation to be—so Jesus, as man, willingly offered to suffer the consequence of sin (death) to perfect the human condition to have eternal life?

 Let’s start to break this down with verse 8, since that’s where the author begins.
 Because God is all-knowing (and Jesus is divine), there’s no way that Jesus as God needed to learn to be obedient.
-Since the Letter to the Hebrews is in the canon of sacred Scripture, we know that it contains important truth, so when it appears to contradict Church teaching that’s a big clue that we’re on the wrong track and that we need to think and pray about how we’re interpreting the biblical text.
+Since the Letter to the Hebrews is in the canon of sacred Scripture, we know that it contains important truth, so when it appears to contradict Church teaching, that’s a big clue that we’re on the wrong track and that we need to think and pray about how we’re interpreting the biblical text.
 The only possible explanation that makes sense—mysterious as that explanation seems—is that Jesus has two natures.
 In his divine nature, Jesus is all-knowing, perfect, complete.
 He always has been, and he always will be.
 Jesus’ human nature, however, is a different story.

 As long as we focus on the divine nature of Jesus, these passages don’t make any sense.
 Jesus’ dual natures are one of the two key mysteries of Christianity.
 (The other is the Trinity, that God somehow is three persons in one.)
 We have a heck of a time relating to the dual nature of Jesus because this is outside of our own experience.
-We don’t know of anyone but Jesus who is both human and divine, and we tend to want to latch onto the idea of one nature and ignore the other.
+We don’t know of anyone but Jesus who’s both human and divine, and we tend to want to latch onto the idea of one nature and ignore the other.
 When we do this, we risk falling into some of the same heresies that were prevalent in the early Church.
 When we think only of Jesus in strictly human terms, as a kind of spiritual buddy, we risk losing the ability to see the same Jesus as the awesome God who created all things.
 When we think of Jesus in strictly divine terms, we risk losing sight of his humanity.

 read the Catechism—Jesus isn’t part God & part man